The church is available for all of those key life events – baptisms, weddings and funerals.

 Our church costs on average £820 a month to keep open and available for parishioners.
 In common with other churches, all of this money has to be found from the parish – we do not receive any money from the church centrally.

 We receive many regular donations at church services and through a regular giving scheme based on standing orders, but we are still short of funds.
 This year we have started a new Parish Giving Scheme based on donations by Direct Debit.
-The first stage of this scheme is to approach those people who are currently regular givers.

 The attached gives more details.